linode/docs/docs/applications/containers/how-to-deploy-apps-with-rancher-2-2/index.md

 The Rancher web application will run on a Linode in your Cloud Manager account.
 Create and prepare the Linode that will run Rancher:

 1. Create a Linode running Ubuntu 18.04 in the data center of your choice.
 Follow the [Getting Started](/docs/getting-started/) guide for instructions on setting up your server.
-It is recommended that you create a Linode 2GB or larger size server.
+It is recommended that you create a 2GB Linode or larger.

     {{< note >}}
 You will be able to create Kubernetes clusters in any Linode data center from the Rancher UI, even if your Rancher Linode is located in a different region.